 Good air quality in and around our operations is essential to the health and safety of our employees and communities, and we are committed to managing air quality impacts.

 We comply with local and state regulations to protect air quality, and we also have our own Air quality protection Standard.
-This standard is applied at all of our managed activities and outlines requirements for how to monitor and manage air emissions.
+This outlines requirements for how to monitor and manage air emissions at all of our managed operations.
 It also provides the framework to prevent, or otherwise mitigate effects that our activities could have on communities and environment.
 To do this, we work to understand our emissions and potential impacts, control emissions at their source, and implement strategies to deal with adverse conditions.

 Mining processes, such as the use of fossil fuels, moving ores, waste streams, and smelting metals release gases and particulates into the atmosphere.
 The major air emissions from our operations are: